-This register is available to Members of the Public by visiting the Civic Centre.
-You can do this by contacting the Borough Solicitor's office on 01895 250617 or go online to the councillors details using the link shown to the right.
+This register is available to members of the public by visiting the Civic Centre.
+You can do this by contacting the Borough Solicitor's office on 01895 250617 or your councillor.

 Hillingdon Council has had a Standards Committee since 1999.
 It is required by law to have one.
 It sits outside of the Cabinet and it reports directly to full council.

 The meetings of the committee take place on a quarterly basis but there are occasions when a special meeting needs to be called for the purpose of considering specific, urgent items of business, such as complaints against Members or co-opted members of the council.

 The terms of reference of the Standards Committee can be found in the council's Constitution, the most significant of which are to promote and maintain high standards of conduct across the council and to monitor and oversee the respective Codes of Conduct which apply to both councillors and officers.